-Chartered Accountant Paul Keul from S+C Partners in Meadowvale circulated the thoughts below to his distribution list in 2014.
+Chartered Professional Accountant Paul Keul from S+C Partners in Meadowvale circulated the thoughts below to his distribution list in 2014.
 It outlines what seems to be a fraud scam suggesting the caller is with the CRA, but this “CRA” appears to have nothing to do with the Canada Revenue Agency.
 I repeat it because the same scam left a message on our phone number, and I spoke to one of these weasels on a subsequent call.
+Please circulate this to your networks via social media.
+They try this con every so often.
 Here is Paul’s account:

 I received a phone message at my home from “Kevin Jones”, an individual with a Caribbean accent, claiming to be a Canada Revenue Agency senior agent.
 The message indicated that a lawsuit had been launched in my name, and it was urgent that I or my attorney contact the CRA immediately at 519-900-5023.

 Note from Bob: The latest incarnation of this scam is that the caller’s number, probably spoofed, is from the 613 (Ottawa) area code, and the caller identifies himself as “calling from the CRA, that is the Canada Revenue Agency.”
 The caller than says that an arrest warrant has been issued for your name.

 As a CPA, CA specializing in income tax, I was suspicious of this unusual message, but called the number to investigate.
 “Mr. Jones” answered the phone and again identified himself as a senior CRA agent.
 He asked if I was familiar with the CRA, or if I needed him to explain who they are.

 I responded that I am quite familiar with the CRA.
 When he asked why, I asked him to first provide me with his badge number.
 This question caught him off guard, and I had to repeat the question.
 He then provided number 7181141.